What is Adobe Media Server?

 ● UDP communication — This feature provides lower latency for real-time communication applications.

-● Absolute timecode — This feature enables improved synchronization options.
+● Absolute timecode — This feature enables improved synchronisation options.

 ● SWF file verification — An important part of protected content and communication delivery is to make sure your SWF files are not compromised.